 Exceptions and variations specified in requirements for Majors and Minors on p.
-49.
+54.

-MAJOR SUBJECTS: Biological Sciences, Chemistry, Geology, Mathematics, Physics.
+MAJOR Subjects: Biological Sciences, Chemistry, Geology, Mathematics, Physics.
 MINORS: Biological Sciences, Chemistry, Engineering, Geology, Mathematics, Physics.

-This plan does not apply to Bachelor of Science in Education, see pages 59-61.
+This plan does not apply to Bachelor of Science in Education, see pages 63-65.

-See pages 41-45 for Engineering Degree Plans.
+See pages 45-49 for Engineering Degree Plans.

-FRESHMAN YEAR Semeste Hours
+FRESHMAN YEAR Semester Hours

 English 3101-02 6

-American History 3101-02 or Government 3110-11
+American History 3101-02 or Government 3110-11 6

-Mathematics 3115, 2116, and 4111 9

 Laboratory Science 8

-Economics 3101
+Economics 3101 3

 Health Education or other Elective Course

 Physical Education Service Course (or Military Science) 2

 (16 hours are recommended for each semester)

 SOPHOMORE YEAR

 English 3211-12 (or 3213-14 or 3215 and 3216) 6

 American History 3101-02 or Government 3110-11 6

-German 4101-02 8
+German 4101-02

-(Required for Chemistry Major)

-Laboratory Science 6
+Laboratory Science

-Physical Education or Military Science 1 (4)
+Physical Education or Military Science

-Courses in Major or Minor subjects 6 (12)
+Courses in Major or Minor subjects

 THIRD AND FOURTH YEARS

 Philosophy 3301 or 3311 3

-Laboratory Science (other than Major or Minor) 6
+Laboratory Science (other than Major or Minor)

-Major'' subjects - advanced courses 15
+"Major" subjects - advanced courses (a total of 30 hours required in the Major subject)

-"Minor" subjects - advanced courses 6
+"Minor" subjects - advanced courses (a total of 18 hours required in the Minor subject) 6

-Required Courses not already taken in previous years
+Required Courses not already taken in previous years -

 Electives may be taken when all requirements have been met -

-All required freshman numbered courses in the student's curriculum in Arts and Sciences must be completed by the time the student reaches senior classi-fication; otherwise, no credit hours will be granted toward fulfilling degree requirements for the courses even though the courses must be completed.
+All required freshman numbered courses in the student's curriculum and Sciences must be completed by the time the student reaches senior fication; otherwise, no credit hours will be granted toward fulfilling deguirements for the courses even though the courses must be completed · classi- tree re-

-General Requirements for Bachelor of Science Degree: 135 semester hours of credit (minimum total) 36 hours must be taken in advanced courses 30 hours in Major (15 advanced) 18 hours in Minor (6 advanced)
+General Requirements for Bachelor of Science Degree:

+36 hours must be taken in advanced courses

+30 hours in Major (15 advanced)

+18 hours in Minor (6 advanced)

-- - not less than 6 semester hours in a third science
+not less than 6 semester hours in a third science